BIMrxLAB/Revit2GraphQL/README.md

 # Revit2GraphQL
-a local GraphQL endpoint for Revit
+a local GraphQL endpoint for Revit.

+here's what you should have if you click this correctly:

+1) a webapi controller you can call at http://localhost:9000/api/about returning the path of your revit file.
+1) a graphql controller you can call using graphiql at http://localhost:9000/api/graphql

-the only thing this needs in the Revit.exe.config file's //runtime//assemblyBindg section is
+the only thing this needs in the Revit.exe.config file's //runtime//assemblyBinding section is

 ~~~ XML
       <dependentAssembly>